Book Review: Barbara Comyns: A Savage Innocence

 University of Chichester

-Miles will teach Comyns’ novel The Vet’s Daughter on his new course on Women and Power in mid-20thC Fiction, September-October 2024.
+Miles teaches Comyns’ novel The Vet’s Daughter on his new course on Women and Power in mid-20thC Fiction, September-October 2024.

 You can purchase a copy of Horner’s biography of Comyns here.